MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 - There's no migration of your changes between template versions.

--  The Power BI model doesn't adjust the timezone based on a user's location or locale and will be displayed in UTC timezone.
+- The Power BI model doesn't adjust the timezone based on a user's location or locale.
+Time is displayed in UTC timezone.